"I listen carefully to my client's needs and concerns, and then clearly explain planning techniques that will address those needs and concerns."

 Before joining the firm, David was a principal in a small Montgomery County boutique estate planning and tax law firm.
 Prior to that, he practiced as a Certified Public Accountant for nearly 10 years.

 Outside of the office, David is an avid genealogist.
 He enjoys tracing his lineage and learning about the history of his ancestors.
 He is an active participant in the Masonic fraternity, where he served as leader of his Lodge in 2010.
-He enjoys spending time with his wife and two daughters and is a volunteer for his daughter’s Girl Scout Troop.
+He enjoys spending time with his wife and two daughters.

 University of Maryland, College Park (B.S., cum laude, 1985)